 q is the electronic charge given in the constants page;

 D is the diffusivity of the minority carrier given for silicon as a function of doping in the Silicon Material Parameters page;

 ni is the intrinsic carrier concentration given for silicon in the Silicon Material Parameters page.

-In the above equation, many of the parameters have some temperature dependance, but the most significant effect is due to the intrinsic carrier concentration, ni.
-The intrinsic carrier concentration depends on the band gap energy (with lower band gaps giving a higher intrinsic carrier concentration), and on the energy which the carriers have (with higher temperatures giving higher intrinsic carrier concentrations).
+In the above equation, many of the parameters have some temperature dependence, but the most significant effect is due to the intrinsic carrier concentration, ni.
+The intrinsic carrier concentration depends on the bandgap energy (with lower bandgaps giving a higher intrinsic carrier concentration), and on the energy which the carriers have (with higher temperatures giving higher intrinsic carrier concentrations).
 The equation for the intrinsic carrier concentration is;

 T is the temperature;